-1.1 Set up a Dedicated POP Mailbox
+1.1 Dedicated POP Mailbox

-To setup Email to Ticket Parsing a dedicated POP3 account will be needed.
-Create a dedicated POP mailbox to receive emails for back up or Antivirus as an example, have Naverisk check that POP mailbox and turn any emails in that mailbox to Naverisk Tickets.
+To set up Email to Ticket Parsing, Create a dedicated POP mailbox to receive emails.
+Naverisk will frequently check the mailbox and turn any emails in that mailbox to Naverisk Tickets.

 1.2 Make sure Naverisk can send Emails

-- Send a Test Email after to verify that Naverisk can successfully send emails.
+Send a Test Email after to verify that Naverisk can successfully send emails.

-2.0 How to Set Up Naverisk Email Integration
+2.0 How to Set Up Naverisk Email Integration with POP Account

 2.1 Setting up a POP Mailbox